DarkKnight2000/InfinityLoop/README.md

   $ stack exec InfinityLoop-exe
 ```

-<p>The game window will be opened,enjoy the game!!!.</p>
+<p>The game window will be opened, enjoy the game!!!.</p>
 <h2>Game Instructions</h2>
 <p>Once you choose and start puzzle to play:<br>
 1.Use arrow keys to change the block you want to rotate(highlighted block).<br>
 2.To rotate a block press ENTER.<br>
 3.To quit the game press 'q'.</p>
-<p>For all the other screens,the instructions are mentioned on the screen itself.</p>
+<p>For all the other screens, the instructions are mentioned on the screen itself.</p>

+<p> Tested in Ubuntu 18.04 ,Stack 1.9.3

 <h2>License</h2>
 <p>All Images used in the game are not subject to any license and are made by the team.<br>